2021 trial set for man accused in Sunchild First Nation murder

 A three-week trial has been set for a central Alberta man charged with second-degree murder in connection with the death of a man on Sunchild First Nation a year ago.

-Rocky Mountain House RCMP responded to a call at a gas station at Sunchild about 9 p.m. on Nov.
-18, 2018.
+Rocky Mountain House RCMP responded to a call at a gas station at Sunchild about 9 p.m.
+Nov.
+9, 2018.
 When police arrived, they found Arley Creed Lagrelle, 23, seriously injured and two others with non-life-threatening injuries.

 Lagrelle later died from his injuries.
-An autopsy determined his death was homicide.
+An autopsy determined his death was a homicide.

 Foureyes was later arrested.

-Charges of accessory after the fact to murder and dangerous driving that had been laid against Jamie Jerome Tyler Whitford in connection with the incident were dropped last June by the Crown prosecutor.
+Charges of accessory after the fact to murder and dangerous driving that had been laid against Jamie Jerome Tyler Whitford in connection with the incident were dropped this past June by the Crown prosecutor.